-The Affiliated Banks typically pay a fee (up to 0.25% per annum) of the outstanding Credit Line Loan balance, a portion of which is paid to your Financial Advisor.
-In addition, the Affiliated Banks may pay Stifel up to \$50, which Stifel may then pay to the Financial Advisor's Client Service Associate ("CSA") for the CSA's assistance to the borrower in completing the related application.
+The Affiliated Banks typically pay us a fee of up to 0.25% per annum, on a quarterly basis, of the outstanding SPA (Stifel Pledged Asset) Loan balance, a portion of which is paid to your Financial Advisor.
+In addition, the Affiliated Banks pay Stifel up to \$50, which Stifel will then make a one-time payment to the Financial Advisor's Client Service Associate ("CSA") for the CSA's assistance to the borrower in completing the related application.
+Neither we, nor Stifel Financial Advisors, currently receive payment on other credit line loans, which is subject to change.

 These payments are in addition to any Advisory Account Fees charged with respect to (or direct commission charged with respect to any transactions relating to) the Advisory assets used to collateralize the Credit Line Loan.
-As such, these payments present a conflict of interest for us in that they create a financial incentive for your Financial Advisor to make recommendations based on the additional compensation to be received rather than solely based on your financial needs.
-For example, a Financial Advisor may recommend that you open a Credit Line Loan rather than withdraw money from your Advisory accounts in order to retain the Advisory Account Fee or commissions that such assets are otherwise generating and to receive the additional compensation from the banking affiliate with respect to any outstanding Credit Line Loan balance that you maintain.
+As such, these payments present a conflict of interest for us in that they create a financial incentive for your Stifel Financial Advisor to make recommendations based on the additional compensation to be received rather than solely based on your financial needs.
+For example, a Financial Advisor could recommend that you open a Credit Line Loan rather than withdraw money from your Advisory accounts in order to retain the Advisory Account Fee or commissions that such assets are otherwise generating, and to receive the additional compensation from the banking affiliate with respect to any outstanding Credit Line Loan balance that vou maintain.
 Similarly, a Financial Advisor may recommend the continued maintenance of such Credit Line Loan to retain such payments.
-Finally a Financial Advisor may recommend that you invest or hold your Advisory account assets in positions that have been assigned high release rates by the applicable Affiliated Bank for the Credit Line Loan (but which positions ultimately generate low investment returns for your Advisory account) in order to avoid maintenance calls on the Credit Line Loan which would require loan repayment and/or the liquidation of Advisory assets.
-Depending on your specific circumstances, including the intended use of the proceeds from the Credit Line Loan and the return on your Advisory account, over the long term, it may cost you more to take out the Credit Line Loan than if you had withdrawn the money from your Advisory account.
+Finally a Financial Advisor may recommend that you invest or hold your Advisory account assets in positions that have been assigned high/low release rates by the applicable Affiliated Bank for the Credit Line Loan (but which positions ultimately generate low investment returns for your Advisory account) in order to avoid maintenance calls on the Credit Line Loan which would require loan repayment and/or the liquidation of Advisory assets.
+Depending on your specific circumstances, including the intended use of the proceeds from the Credit Line Loan and the return on your Advisory account, over the longterm, it may cost you more to take out the Credit Line Loan than if you had withdrawn the money from your Advisory account.
 Clients are therefore encouraged to carefully consider the total cost of taking out any Credit Line Loan, and any additional compensation that the Financial Advisor will receive, when determining to take out and/or maintain Credit Line Loans.

-Finally, to the extent that a maintenance call is triggered in connection with a Credit Line Loan and Stifel is obligated to liquidate any assets in your Account that have been used as collateral for a Credit Line Loan, Stifel will act solely in its capacity as a broker-dealer (and not as an investment adviser or other fiduciary to Client), even where such collateral is held in an Advisory account.
-Moreover, if selling such assets, Stifel will seek to maximize its interests (and/or those of our Affiliated Bank(s)), and will not prioritize a Client's interest.
+Finally, to the extent that a maintenance call is triggered in connection with a Credit Line Loan and we are obligated to liquidate assets in your Advisory account that have been used as collateral for such Credit Line Loan, we will act solely in our capacity as a broker-dealer (and not as an investment adviser or other fiduciary), even where such collateral is held in an Advisory account.
+Moreover, if selling such assets, we will seek to maximize our interest (and/or those of our Affiliated Bank, and will not prioritize a Client's interest.
 For more information, please refer to the applicable Affiliated Bank credit line agreement.

-Other Important Considerations Relating to the Use of Margin or Credit Line Loans in Connection With Advisory Accounts.
+Other Important Considerations Relating to the Use of Margin or Credit Line Loans in Connection With Advisory Accounts